-8. Proposal content
+7. Proposal content

-The consultant will prepare a proposal that clearly indicates how the consultant will conduct the work set out in this Request for Proposal.
+The consultant will prepare a proposal that clearly indicates how the consultant will carry out the work set out in this Request for Proposal.
 The consultant's proposal will contain, but not be limited to:

-- Methodology indicating the approach that will be used in the project. - A detailed proposal for community engagement and consultation. - A schedule of tasks, meetings with the Four Pillars planning team - Names, qualifications and experience of staff and sub-consultants assigned to the project and identify the project lead.
+- A detailed work plan and timeline for the project. - A summary of proposed community consultations and stakeholder engagement activities. - Names, qualifications and experience of staff and sub-consultants assigned to the project and identify the project lead.
 Specifically outline the consultants' knowledge understanding and experience working with First Nation communities. - Examples of past projects of a similar nature successfully completed by the consultant including references from projects.
-References from First Nation communities are considered an asset. - Maximum total cost of the project, broken down by phases and tasks, with fees and disbursement costs listed separately; along with suggested payment schedule related to tasks completed. - Per diem rates for key personnel involved in the project, with an estimate of the number of days that the project staff will spend on the project. - Identify any other costs that may be considered necessary for the completion of the project.
+References from First Nation communities are considered an asset. - Maximum total cost of the project, broken down by phases and tasks, with fees and disbursement costs listed separately; along with suggested payment schedule related to tasks completed. - Per diem rates for key personnel involved in the project, with an estimate of the number of days that the project staff will spend on the project. - Identify any other costs that may be considered necessary for the completion of the project. - Include a time-task matrix that identifies tasks, unit rates and subtotals/totals by staff and by task/category.

-9. Proposal submission
+8. Proposal submission